Spathiphyllum is a genus of about 40 species, including among others and the Spathiphyllum wallisii or Peace Lily.

 The Peace Lily is, therefore, an exceptionally widespread world-wide flower plant that embellishes both interior and exterior spaces and which in extend will be briefly discussed in the following article.

-Introductory only here, at this point, is that the editorial team of ‘Kalliergeia’ has the undeniable need to state the obvious that the name Peace Lily for the Spathiphyllum is as that the Desert Storm for the Bedouin: a short joke or one of the detrimental health consequences of smoking (guns).
+Introductory only here, at this point, is that the editorial team of ‘Kalliergeia’ has the undeniable need to state the obvious that the name Peace Lily for the Spathiphyllum is as that the Desert Storm for the Arabs: a short joke or one of the detrimental health consequences of smoking (guns).

 Peace Lily (Spathiphyllum wallisii) - Brief Description